openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 of the entity denoted by the *qualifiedName* to the declaration scope of the current module.

-The following module can be considered:
+The following module can be considered as an example:

 .. index::
    import binding